tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 bundle install
 ```

-and could see that were all installed under `vendor/bundle/ruby`.
+and verify that they were all installed under `vendor/bundle/ruby`.
 I didn't
 want those files tracked by Git, so I added an appropriate line to the
 `.gitignore` file.